| Dr. Sebastian Ziani de Ferranti 1864-1930 Inventor

 Sebastian Ziani de Ferranti was born in Liverpool, England.
 His father, Cesar, was a photographer and his mother Juliana (née Scott) was a concert pianist.

 He married Gertrude Ruth Ince on April 24, 1888 and they had seven children together.
 Ferranti died on January 13, 1930 in Zurich, Switzerland.
-He was buried in the same grave as his parents and his daughter Yolanda at Hampstead cemetery, London.

 Professional career

-Ferranti showed a remarkable talent for electrical engineering from his childhood.
-His first invention, at the age of 13, was an arc light for street lighting.
 Reportedly, around the age of 16, he built an electrical generator (that had a "Zig-zag armature") with the help of Lord Kelvin, and later patented the device (called the "Ferranti Dynamo").
-He naturally went into this business, in 1882, when he set up shop in London designing various electrical devices.

-In the late 1880s there was a debate within the industry about the transmission of electrical power, known as the War of the Currents.
 Thomas Edison supported a direct current (DC) based system, largely due to his holding many key patents and having set up some power plants supplying DC power.
-His rival, Nikola Tesla, supported an alternating current (AC) system that was being backed by Westinghouse.

 Deptford Power Station